- Educational Support Fund

 The selection is made on the basis of the information given in the application form together with:

-A head of university department’s report and/or current employer’s reference as applicable.
+For Postgraduates-Masters – A head of university department’s report.
+A current employer’s reference should also be submitted as applicable.

 It is important to ensure that all sections of the application form are fully completed.
 Applicants will be informed of the outcome of the assessment in early September.